flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 Find the following setting:

+!!! warning ""
+    **NOTE: Reverse Axis should remain unticked in the settings as per the image below.**

 ![NWS Axis](../assets/nw-tiller/nws-axis.png){loading=lazy}

 Map `NOSE WHEEL STEERING AXIS` to the controller axis you want to use for the tiller.
 This needs to be different from the axis you use for the rudder.